Julie Bines

-Julie Bines (MBBS, MD, FRACP, AGAF), is a clinician and researcher working in Melbourne, Australia.
+Julie Bines is a clinician and researcher working in Melbourne, Australia.
 Alongside being a professor and deputy head of the Department of Paediatrics at the University of Melbourne, she is also a paediatric gastroenterologist at the Royal Children's Hospital Melbourne and is the leader of the Enteric Diseases group at the Murdoch Children's Research Institute.
 Bines is the joint head of the WHO Collaborative Centre for Child Health and founding member of Women in Global Health Australia.

+“Think broadly, don’t be siloed within your own discipline; listen to what’s happening in the community.”
+Bines, in an interview with Engaging Women.

 Career and research

 Bines attended Monash University, graduating with a Bachelor of Medicine, Bachelor of Surgery (MBBS) in 1982, later attaining her Doctorate of Medicine from the University of Melbourne in 1990.
 She trained as a clinical and research fellow in Paediatric Gastroenterology and Nutrition at Massachusetts General hospital and Harvard Medical School, Boston (1988–91) and a postdoctoral fellow at the Massachusetts Institute of Technology (1989–91).
 After travelling through Asia, Africa and Europe for 12 months during her residency at the Royal Children's Hospital, Bines became fixed on pediatrics with a focus on addressing the global disparity in healthcare.
 Beyond her contributions to rotavirus research and vaccine development, Bines' recent research has expanded to investigate the impact of the COVID pandemic on women and children worldwide.